 Originally from Eastern Germany, our co-founder Nicole Osborne is a personal brand and social media coach helping small business owners get sweeter marketing results with her new coaching programme Wunderstars.

 Nicole helps entrepreneurs to increase their visibility on social media with stand-out personal branding and engaging content marketing.

 Nicole’s marketing career started at the Financial Times nearly 20 years ago.
-She is a Chartered Marketer and has successfully delivered marketing plans for leading brands, social media agencies and tech start-ups.
+She is a personal branding and social media coach.
+She has successfully delivered marketing plans for leading brands, social media agencies and tech start-ups.

 Twitter has been instrumental in Nicole’s marketing activities.
 It’s helped her to gain visibility, get speaking gigs and be invited onto podcasts and as a guest on Twitter chats such as #TwitterSmarter and #SocialROI.